SouthWest-Studios/Suregs-Mask/README.md

 # Süreg's Mask

 Süreg's Mask is a project team of the subject “Project II” in CITM University: Videogames Design & Developments degree and Design, animation and digital art. *[Website](https://southwest-studios.github.io/Suregs-Mask/)

 <br>

 ## Our Game

-It is an RPG game in 2.5d, where you must go into the dungeon down floors to find the mysterious force that calls you, know the hidden history in the footsteps of your dead father and get resources to use them in the village to improve your equipment and skills.
+It is an RPG game in 2.5d, where you must go into the dungeon down 8 floors to find the mysterious force that calls you, know the hidden history in the footsteps of your dead father and get 4 different mask's with mysterious abilities.

+In Süreg's Mask you can either fight in the dungeons, Upgade your weapons in the blackmisth, sell the items from the beasts, use the money to buy potions, upgrade your mask habilities using the mystic skill tree and go fishing.

+Related to menus tou have an inventory to view all your current items and their information, a diary to read notes that are left behind in the dungeons and an enemy diary to view all the enemys information.

+We have:
+- 8 dungeons and the village.
+- 5 enemies and also their own stronger variations!
+- 25 different items and 11 notes.
 <hr>

 - [Game Design Document](https://southwest-studios.github.io/Suregs-Mask/files/GDD.pdf)